ivelinakaraivanova/Ecommerce/README.md

 # Ecommerce
-An eCommerce platform with React and Django
+An eCommerce platform with React and Django REST